alissoftx/.github/README.md

 ---

-Thank you for exploring AlisSoft's GitHub space!
+Thank you for exploring Alissoft's GitHub space!
 We're thrilled to have you on board.
 Happy coding! 👩‍💻👨‍💻